Chapter 14:

 “…I’m not working with that man.”
 Amala sulked, closing the door behind her.

 “No, you’re not.
 I’ll make sure of that.”
-Vernon leaned back, nearly toppling his office chair and barely catching himself short of falling!
+Vernon threw himself back, nearly toppling the office chair and barely catching his desk, just short of falling!

 “Seems like he has a grudge against you.”